npourazin/npourazin/README.md

 ### Hi there 👋

+My name is **Niki Pourazin**.

+📚 I'm currently studying at Amirkabir University of Technology ⚡ I like to travel, read books and watch movies!

 <!--
 **npourazin/npourazin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.